-Following winter months, both males and females move near waterbodies.
+Following winter months, both males and females move near water bodies.
 Mating season starts around April and continues till May.
 Males engage in courtship display in order to attract females.
-Females lay few eggs each day over course of few weeks; and in one breeding season, females can lay 80 – 300 eggs.
+A palmate newt female lays few eggs each day over course of few weeks; and in one breeding season, the female can lay 80 – 300 eggs.
 The eggs are laid individually on underwater plants.
 Each egg stays covered with a transparent capsule-like jelly.
 In 14 to 21 days, the eggs hatch into larvae that carry feathery gills behind their head.
 Metamorphosis starts after 40 to 65 days from hatching.
 In colder places, the larvae spend the whole winter in the water; and goes through metamorphosis in the following year.
-Individuals reach sexual maturity at the age of two years.
+A palmate newt baby reaches sexual maturity at the age of two years.
 However, neoteny is common in this species.

 Palmate newt enjoys legal protection in all of its native ranges.
 It is common in the United Kingdom.
 Even though it is listed in ‘Least Concern’ category by the IUCN Red List of Threatened Species, yet habitat loss in some of its native range can be a threat for the survival of this species.
 It is believed to be vulnerable in Poland and Spain; and rare in Belgium, Netherlands and Luxembourg.

 The sale of Palmate newt is strictly prohibited as per 1981 Wildlife and Countryside Act.